MiroPalmu/hycc/docs/sphinx/parser.rst

 Pre
     - next unparsed tokens are in form:
-        - mix of identifier tokens and semantic scope operator :code:`:` pairs
+        - identifier tokens or semantic scope operator :code:`:`
-        - until not
+        - until not or identifier :code:`operator` followed by operator token

 Properties
 """"""""""

-List of ordered identifier tokens and scope resolution operators.
+- list of ordered identifier tokens and scope resolution operators
+- potential operator after :code:`operator` identifier

 Actions
 """""""

-- match :code:`single` pattern until end of identifier
+- match :code:`single` pattern until end of identifier or :code:`identifier`
 - give syntax error if the list is empty

 Patterns